 When does BIR Form 2316 have to be filed?

-In previous years, it was the case that BIR Form 2316 had to be filed on or before January 31 of the calendar year following the year in which the compensation was paid to employees.
+BIR Form 2316 must be issued to all employees for signing before January 31 of the calendar year following the year in which the compensation was paid to employees.

-In 2020, however, the deadline was first extended to 28 February.
+In 2020, the deadline for filing BIR Form 2316 with the BIR was originally 28 February.
 We understand that this was to give the BIR time to update the version of its online module for completion of BIR Form 2316.

 Who files BIR Form 2316 – the employer or the employee?